Mayank-3e/CRUD-app/README.md

 Do what their name suggests.

-### Send email
+### Send email using Nodemailer

-Sends the selected entries to a specified email address.
+Sends the selected entries to a specified email address using node module Nodemailer.